aeturrell/coding-for-economists/code-preliminaries.md

 We'll see two ways to achieve this workflow:

 1. Installing an IDE, Python, and any extra packages on your own computer
 2. Using a computer in the cloud that you access through your internet browser.
 The cloud computer has an IDE and Python built-in, and you can easily install extra packages in it too.
-However, the free version is limited to 60 hours / month.
+However, you should be aware that the cloud service we recommend has a 60 hours / month free tier—beyond this, you'll need to pay for extra hours.

 You should pick whichever you're more comfortable with!
 Eventually, you'll probably try both.

 ## How to get started on your own computer

+These instructions are for if you've decided to code on your own computer.

 ### Installing Python